 - Supplementation – Probiotics, Polyunsaturated fats (fish oil), and curcumin (turmeric) are all natural anti-inflammatory supplements that work in tandem with the additional suggestions below.

 - Exercise – There are many kinds of exercises that can help combat inflammation.
 Work with your doctor to discover what works best for you.
 When you exercise you also get a release of endorphins that can improve mood as well.
 Unlike antidepressants, the endorphin rush achieved by exercise does not diminish over time.

 - Diet – Your body prefers natural fats for fuels but with an unhealthy lifestyle can become reliant on sugar and other chemicals that are unfavorable.
 Work with a professional to find a diet that’s right for you and your body type.

 The Epigenetics Healing Center Can Help

 The Epigenetics Healing Center can help restructure your diet, exercise, and supplement schedule to combat your depression or depressive disorder.
-Contact Us Today or read more information on natural approaches to combating depression here!
+Contact Us Today!

 Jay Goodbinder DC DABCI is a doctor in Overland Park, KS who serves patients in surrounding Kansas City areas, cities across the United States, and in several countries around the world.